Z boson emission by a neutrino in de Sitter expanding universe: The rate of transition

 The above result for the rate of transition can be written now as:

 where $\mathcal{K}_{if}$ are the integrands from the temporal integrals given in equations (\ref{abc1}).
-Since in the present paper the transition between states in continuum spectrum are discussed, then for obtaining the rate we must integrate after the final momenta in equation (\ref{rt}).
+Since in the present paper the transition between states in continuum spectrum are discussed, then to obtain the rate we must integrate after the final momenta in equation (\ref{rt}).
 Then the rate definition for the process of Z emission by a neutrino is: